Do I have only one credit score?

-While there isn’t just one score, there are some general rules about what could affect your score and what won’t.
+While there isn’t just one score, there are some general rules about what could affect your score positively, negatively, or not at all.

-A good credit score generally comes from a history of managing money responsibly.
-This doesn’t mean you shouldn’t borrow money though – in fact, companies often like to see a track record of timely payments and sensible borrowing.
+If you have a history of managing money responsibly then you're likely to have a good credit score.
+Lenders often like to see a proven track record of timely payments and sensible borrowing.

 - Only borrow what you can afford.
 If you want to use credit, make sure you can at least meet the minimum repayments comfortably.

 - Consider setting up direct debits.
 Regular payments look good to companies, so consider setting up direct debits for things like a mobile phone contract or credit card, to ensure you meet your payments on time and in full.

 - Stay within agreed credit limits and keep balances as low as you can.
 It looks good if you owe less than the amount you’re allowed to borrow.

 - Try to keep old, well-managed accounts.
-Credit scoring looks at the average age of your bank accounts, so try not to chop and change too much.
+Credit scoring looks at the average age of your credit accounts, so try not to chop and change too much.